Note: this article has been updated at the end with how my experience with using iMotions has developed a year on.

 Day 2 – GSR

 The day begins with another methodology I’ve never used before, but I have at least read several studies that use it: galvanic skin response, or GSR.
 This is also known as electrodermal activity, but whichever way you cut it, it all comes back to the same thing – measuring the electrical impulses that are always generated across our skin (and more specifically – measuring how easily the current travels across two points).
-It all sounds a bit superhuman really.

 The morning’s task requires watching a few film trailers (learning is fun, but especially when you learn by watching Star Wars snippets), and watching the level of GSR activity.
 Such activity is indicative of enhanced arousal of the sympathetic nervous system.
 This of course doesn’t tell us exactly what the participant is feeling, but it can give us an idea of how much.